Philadelphia Pride 2026: March, Festival & Complete Party Guide

 Pride Weekend isn't only about nightlife.
 Build in daytime culture and recovery:

-- Philly Pride Visitor Center (12th & Locust) — Open Thursday-Monday, noon to 6 PM.
-A mini-museum of LGBTQ+ history, travel planning, and queer-owned souvenirs.
-One of the first LGBTQ+-dedicated visitor centers in the country.
+- Philly Pride Visitor Center (12th & Locust) — A mini-museum of LGBTQ+ history, travel planning, and queer-owned souvenirs.
+One of the first few LGBTQ+-dedicated visitor centers in the country (opened February 2026).

-- Giovanni's Room (345 S. 12th St.) — The oldest LGBTQ+ bookstore in America.
+- Giovanni's Room (345 S. 12th St.) — One of the oldest LGBTQ+ bookstores in America, and the oldest still operating.
 Browse queer literature, pick up a gift, and soak in 50+ years of community history.

 - Reading Terminal Market — One of America's oldest public markets, a 10-minute walk from the Gayborhood.
-Perfect for a pre-March brunch — try DiNic's roast pork (voted best sandwich in America) or Beiler's donuts.
+Perfect for a pre-March brunch — try DiNic's roast pork (named best sandwich in America by the Travel Channel's Adam Richman in 2012) or Beiler's donuts.

 - Independence Hall & the Liberty Bell — Walk the same ground as the 1965 Annual Reminder Day picketers.
 Free timed entry tickets available through the National Park Service.